Clothing and Preparation for Headshots

 If you're shooting a comp card, we will discuss your specific looks a week or two before the session.
 As you begin considering different looks, take a look at my comp card section for suggestions and examples.
 Remember, leave the tags on if you buy items for the shoot- you can return everything.
 To be safe, purchase clothes from the same department on different receipts.

 If you're working with an agent, manager, publicist or casting director, please discuss specifics with them before the shoot.
 Make sure you know what they need from the session.
 Have them be as specific as possible.
 Also, I'm a HUGE fan of Jennifer Rudolph at The Actor's Green Room.
 If possible, have a consultation with her before our session.
-She has an amazing gift for creating active type descriptions that help make the shooting process very specific.
-Jennifer is very popular, so expect to schedule with her a month in advance.
+She has an amazing gift for creating active type descriptions for film / TV that help make the shooting process for headshots very specific.
+Jen is very popular, so expect to schedule with her at least a month or two in advance.

 If you need a haircut, I highly recommend Tammy at Valerie Joseph Salon (820 Madison Avenue, 2nd Fl.)- 212.517.7377.
 She's worked with many of my clients, and I've heard nothing but raves.
 Make sure to give yourself a week or so to get comfortable with your haircut before we shoot.